When and what to learn in a changing world: Characterization of solutions: omitted proofs

 i.e. it is the set of functions that get arbitrarily close to the upper bound $\overline{v}$.
 This is obtained by definition of the upper perimeter and can also be seen from Proposition 4 in Marinacci and Montrucchio.
 Now take any $w \in \partial^\diamond I$ and any $p$ such that $\overline{v}(p)-w(p)<\varepsilon$ for $\varepsilon<\kappa/2$.
-We can show a direct contradiction to $\BellmanOperator w = w$ by observing that $\BellmanOperator w(p) \leq \overline{v}(p)-\kappa$ (intuitively the RHS is an upper bound on the best possible outcome: the agent cannot do strictly better than perfect observation right now and forever after, which itself cannot be obtained without paying the fixed cost at least once, even if we ignore all other costs). \end{enumerate} \end{proof}
+We can show a direct contradiction to $\BellmanOperator w = w$ by observing that $\BellmanOperator w(p) \leq \overline{v}(p)-\kappa$ (intuitively the RHS is an upper bound on the best possible outcome: the agent cannot do strictly better than perfect observation right now and forever after, which itself cannot be obtained without paying the fixed cost at least once, even if we ignore all other costs).
+This completes the proof of existence and uniqueness.
+Since both operators $\InfoVal,\StopVal$ map continuous functions to continuous functions, we can redo the proof of existence and uniqueness as before over the subset of continuous functions in $\CandidateValue$; since this yields a fixed point of $\BellmanOperator$ in a subset of $\CandidateValue$, this fixed point must be the unique one over the whole set.